protecode-sc/helm-chart/README.md

 ## Requirements

-BDBA should run on fine on any public cloud provider supporting Kubernetes.
+BDBA should run fine on any public cloud provider supporting Kubernetes.
 Nodes should have 7 gigabytes of memory at minimum.
 Examples of minimum suitable nodes are

   * AWS: m5.large
   * Azure: Standard_DS2_v2 (See notes below)